kpaede/Tampermonkey-Image-Auto-Downloader/README.md

 Go to chrome://settings/content/automaticDownloads.
 Under "Customized behaviors", click "Add" next to "Allowed to automatically download multiple files".
-Enter https://dramaturgie.lol and click "Add".
+Enter Website and click "Add".

-*Legal Considerations*
+## Legal Disclaimer
 Ensure that downloading images complies with the website's terms of service and applicable laws.